DCodeAus/PythonQuickCodes/README.md

-Simple Python projects
-The first program generates a QR code.
-The Picture QR code puts an image in the centre of the QR code.

-For these they use two supplied parameters within the program, these could be changed to variables and gathering user inputs if required.
+Package contains two Python QR code generator programs.
+Comments are within the python files for reference.
+1. pictureQRCodeGenerator.py
+Installation of two packages must be done before hand First two lines are the packages that need to be installed through running the command in the comments: pip install Pillow pip install qrcode
+Line 5 is the logo link, this pulls the logo image from the folder of the project 'PythonQuickCodes' Line 20 is the url required for the QR code to point to.
-At the moment, the two inputs are the website for the QR code to be generated from, and the path of the specific QR code files to be placed once generated.
+Line 32 is for the user to set the backround color and line 29 mentions the colour of the QR code to be filled with, default set as black.
-The output is saved as two different image types.
+The QR code is then saved as default name QRCodeName.png And prints a message when complete.

+2. QRCodeGenerator.py
+Installation of two packages must be done before hand First two lines are the packages that need to be installed through running the command in the comments: pip install pyqrcode pip install pypng

+This program is simple in that it only needs a URL or string for the QR code.
+The user then receives two outputs: one file in .png format and one file in .svg